Rake (stock character): History

 The defining period of the rake was at the court of Charles II in the late 1600s.
 Dubbed the "Merry Gang" by poet Andrew Marvell, their members included King Charles, George Villiers, John Wilmot, Charles Sedley, Charles Sackville, and playwrights William Wycherley and George Etherege.
 Following the tone set by the monarch, these men distinguished themselves in drinking, womanizing, and witty conversation, with Wilmot, the Earl of Rochester, outdoing all the rest.

 Many of them were inveterate gamblers and brawlers.
 Some were duelists, but not with the approval of King Charles, who discouraged the practice of dueling.
 Highlights of their careers include Sedley and Sackville preaching naked to a crowd from an alehouse balcony in Covent Garden, as they simulated sex with each other.
 A lowlight was Buckingham's killing of Francis Talbot in a duel for Talbot's wife.
 In 1682, Thomas Wharton broke into a church at night and relieved himself against the communion table and in the pulpit.

 In the 1700s, a later group of aristocratic rakes were associated with the Hellfire Club.
 These included Francis Dashwood and John Wilkes.

-Other rakes include Francis Charteris, Alessandro Cagliostro, Lord Byron, Jimi Arundell, John Mytton, Giacomo Casanova, Charles Mohun, the Marquis de Sade, Robert Fielding, and Beauchamp Bagenal.
+Other rakes include Francis Charteris, Alessandro Cagliostro, Lord Byron, James Burton Junior, the Egyptologist, Jimi Arundell, John Mytton, Giacomo Casanova, Charles Mohun, the Marquis de Sade, Robert Fielding, and Beauchamp Bagenal.